yearn/yearn-vaults-v3/TECH_SPEC.md

 The account that manages roles is a single account, set in `role_manager`.

-This role_manager can be an EOA, a multi-sig or a Governance Module that relays calls.
+This role_manager can be an EOA, a multi-sig or a Governance contract that relays calls.

-The vault comes with the ability to "open" every role.
-Meaning that any function that requires the caller to hold that role would be come permsissionless.

-The vault imposes no restrictions on the role managers ability to open or close any role. **But this should be done with extreme care as most of the roles are not meant to be opened and can lead to loss of funds if done incorrectly**.
+The `role_manager` can also update the vaults name and symbol as well as give out the vaults Roles.

 ### Strategy Management
 This responsibility is taken by callers with ADD_STRATEGY_MANAGER, REVOKE_STRATEGY_MANAGER and FORCE_REVOKE_MANAGER roles